OSGeo/gdal/gdal/doc/source/drivers/vector/dgnv8.rst

 a user id, application id and a number of words of data.
 The user data linkage output reports the data for each different application id.

-For unknown application ids, the raw data is reported as hexadecimal.
+For unknown application ids, the raw data is reported as hexadecimal words (16bit).
 Is up to the user how to decode the user data, depending on the application id.
-Please note that the data might have been stored in big endian format and each pair of hexadecimal digits might have to be swapped.

 Styling Information
 -------------------